 Traditionally, classes have had as narrow an age spread as possible.
 However, the advantages of more mixed groups are weighed and such placements may be more appropriate during some school years.

-We use a variety of tools to identify and record growth of your child.
+We use a variety of tools to identify and record the growth of your child.
 Through observation, interaction, classroom activities and work, and the High Scope COR Observation Record, we document the development of your child throughout the year.
 Your input is important and integral to this process.
-It helps us to identify the growth that is taking place as your child plays, tries out new ideas, solves problems and makes new friends.
+It helps us to identify the growth that is taking place as your child plays, tries out new ideas, solves problems, and makes new friends.
 In addition to two parent-teacher conferences, families will receive an end-of-year letter highlighting this amazing growth.

 The school’s behavioral expectations are based on an understanding of child development and individual differences between children.
 Limits are clear and there are as few “no’s” and “don’ts” as possible.